Business Tips

 5- Add a quote

 In the Body Copy is also where you can add a quote.
 Quotes can connect the story with the readers.
-Make sure to add a quote by a qualified individual that explains the significance of what was shared in the release, making them more relevant and interesting to the audience.
+Make sure to add a quote by a qualified individual that explains the significance of what was shared in the release, making it more relevant and interesting to the audience.

 6- Add Notes to Editor